Ghada-Jaber/final-project/remote-pills/README.md

 <li>
 Head to resources/js/components/Firebase <br>
-In the init-fcm.js file, insert the VapidKey which can be found in Firebase: Project settings-> Cloud Messaging -> Web Configuration -> Key pair (You should create a new one) <br>
+In the init-fcm.js file (rename file init-fcm-example.js to init-fcm.js), insert the VapidKey which can be found in Firebase: Project settings-> Cloud Messaging -> Web Configuration -> Key pair (You should create a new one) <br>

 Inside Init-fcm.js, paste the vapid key in the following line:  <br>
 messaging.usePublicVapidKey(“Vapidkey”)